StarTrooper08/GSoC_Learnings/README.md

-## My Experience and Learnings from GSoC 2023(R Project For Statistical Computing)
+# My Experience and Learnings from GSoC 2023(R Project For Statistical Computing)
 ![R codespace](https://github.com/StarTrooper08/GSoC_Learnings/assets/72031540/8633588f-2cc5-4970-8790-572ab3ebc33e)

 ### How it started and got to know about the project I'm working on this GSoC'23

-I started learning Devops tools and was pretty much known to tools like Docker and Github Actions.
-One of my Best friends sent me the project description.
-After reading through the project description I found it was somewhere matching the skills I had and wanted to give it a try.
-I tried out the task listed below project idea on gsoc project idea page.
-And discussed the project with respective mentors and that is how it started all.
+I embarked on a journey to learn DevOps tools and already had a decent understanding of tools like Docker and GitHub Actions.
+It was during this time that one of my best friends shared a project description with me.
+Upon reviewing the project details, I noticed a strong alignment between the required skills and my existing capabilities, prompting me to consider taking on the challenge.
+To gauge my fit for the project, I tackled the tasks listed within the project idea on the GSoC project page.
+Subsequently, I engaged in discussions with the mentors associated with the project.
+This marked the inception of the journey that led me to where I am today.

 ### Project Info

-The project aims to create an environment for open source contributors to easily set up and install R devel source code and let them work on bugs/issues instead of getting tangled in the setup process.
-This environment is great for beginners who are getting started contributing to the R community.
-The project uses tools like bash scripting, R, and Docker and uses GitHub codespace as a platform to connect all together and create an environment for contributors to contribute to the R code base.
+The project's objective is to establish an environment tailored for open-source contributors, simplifying the process of configuring and installing R devel source code.
+This streamlined setup facilitates their engagement in addressing bugs and issues, alleviating the challenges typically associated with the initial setup.
+Notably beneficial for newcomers embarking on contributions to the R project, this environment harnesses tools such as bash scripting, R programming, and Docker.
+The integration of GitHub Codespaces serves as the cohesive platform, uniting these elements to provide contributors with a conducive space for actively participating in the enhancement of the R codebase.

 #### Project Repository:
 [Project- R-Dev-Env](https://github.com/r-devel/r-dev-env/)